-Carlos Daniel joined Jerry Stackhouse’s staff in June of 2019 as the team’s strength and conditioning coach.
+Carlos Daniel joined Jerry Stackhouse’s staff in June of 2019 and is in his third season as the Vanderbilt men’s basketball head strength and conditioning coach in 2021-22.
 Daniel came to Nashville after spending the previous two seasons as an assistant strength and conditioning coach with the Denver Nuggets.

 Daniel oversees the year-round strength and conditioning program for Commodore basketball student-athletes and coordinates meals with team nutritionists.
 He spearheads the team’s injury prevention program while assisting with in-game preparation and on-campus recruiting.